learn-co-curriculum/react-ts-typescript-lab-1/README.md

 will need to complete work on your local machine.
 The general process is:

-- Click the blue "Fork" button in Canvas (found in the top right corner of the assignment)
-- Create a personal copy (a 'fork') of the assignment in GitHub
+- Click the blue "Fork" button in Canvas (found in the top right corner of the assignment).
+This will create a personal copy (a 'fork') of the assignment in GitHub
 - Download your personal copy (referred to as 'cloning') to your computer
 - Complete the required work
 - Submit your completed work to Canvas